funkygao/fae/README.md

 ### Performance

-*   currently qps around 50k
+*   currently, a single fae node qps around 50k
 *   will be tweaked to 100k
 *   limited by NIC PPS(packets per second)